 - Asking others for reassurance

-Those who struggle with Obsessive-Compulsive Disorder can get caught up in a seemingly endless cycle of obsessions and compulsions.
+Sometimes, find yourself getting caught up in a seemingly endless cycle of obsessions and compulsions.
 Obsessions drive compulsive behaviors, which temporarily reduce the suffering associated with the obsessions.
-But, relief is short-lived, and the cycle continues (and is strengthened) with the repetition of compulsive behaviors.
+But, the relief is temporary, and the cycle continues.